robier/enum/README.md

 #### Undefined

 By default, enums will throw an exception if you try to create one by non-existing name/value/index.
-When using **Undefined** gadget enum will allow not-existing name/value/index.
+When using **Undefined** feature enum will allow not-existing name/value/index.
 Enum will be in undefined state.
 Handy if you have some legacy system that can give enum values you do not care about.
 Or even if you are using getters, so every time you call a getter, you get a genuine object even you do not have real value yet.